blahah/transrate/README.md

 Transrate
 ----

-Quality analyis and comparison of transcriptome assemblies.
+Quality analysis and comparison of transcriptome assemblies.

 ## Installation